 apt-cache policy telegram

-Flatpak comes pre-installed on Linux Mint and provides sandboxed applications with automatic updates.
+Flatpak is pre-installed on Linux Mint with Flathub enabled by default.
 This method installs the latest Telegram release directly from Flathub.
-For more information about managing Flatpak applications, see our guide on upgrading Flatpak on Linux Mint.
+For more on managing Flatpak applications, see our guide on upgrading Flatpak on Linux Mint.

 Enable Flathub Repository

-Flathub should be enabled by default, but it’s always handy to run this command quickly to ensure it is:
+Flathub should already be enabled, but run this command to confirm:

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo